-- How To Choose the Best Security Provider in Kern County - May 30, 2022
+- How To Prevent Catalytic Converter Theft in Kern County - August 18, 2022

 Gated residential communities enjoy a reputation of being safer than their non-gated counterparts, but are they really?
 If you live in a gated community, here are three reasons why it’s still important to take security seriously.

 One of the most comprehensive studies to cover the topic of crime in gated communities was published in the Oxford Handbook of Environmental Criminology.
 The study noted that based on residential crime data collected over two years, homes in gated communities had 33% lower odds of experiencing burglary victimization than similar households in non-gated communities.
 That means your chances of being burglarized are only one-third less than your friends who live outside your gates.
 It’s a difference, but not necessarily a remarkable one.

 More strategic neighborhood targeting is an unfortunate byproduct of the crime wave sweeping through Southern California.
 High end neighborhoods are being scoped out for accessibility, and gated communities are not immune.
 In one recent headline, the criminals drove into communities while posing as gardeners or landscapers who had clients in the neighborhood.
 They would gain access by following residents in before the gates closed.
 Some of their victims were followed all the way from their places of employment to their homes, and some were both burglarized and assaulted.
 These events point to an ongoing criminal risk in gated communities that shouldn’t be ignored.